ec-belonging-in-biology/sci-id-development/instruments/QII-qualitative_identity_inventory.md

 Format: **[INT 0-10]** matrix

-Purpose: Assess the effective mental ability the student.
+Purpose: Assess the effective mental ability of the student.
-<br> **\*Note:** this questions is intended to ask about the impact of any condition(s) and/or disability(ies) the student may have in a way that is comparable to others, does not require the disclosure of private health information, and allows for a nuanced description of how their life is affected.
+<br> **\*Note:** this question is intended to ask about the impact of any condition(s) and/or disability(ies) the student may have in a way that is comparable to others, does not require the disclosure of private health information, and allows for a nuanced description of how their life is affected.

 Prompt: **How difficult are the following tasks, 0 being no more difficult than the average person, 10 being impossible?**